funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 ---

 ## Why the hype?
-Let's be real, we all have been in a situation where we need to write a professional email, and send it with slight changes to a lot of people.
-You surely can use ChatGPT to write it, but wouldn't it be better if it can also send to the people you want?
-Specifically curated for each one of them.
-So wouldn't it be great if your LLMs can just do the task for you?
-This is where MCP steps in.
+We've all faced the task of writing professional emails and sending personalized versions to multiple recipients.
+While ChatGPT can help draft the email, it would be even more efficient if the entire process, including sending personalized emails to each recipient, could be automated.
+Imagine your LLM handling the entire task for you – this is where MCP comes in.

+For example, suppose you're a marketing manager launching a new product.
+You need to email different customer segments with tailored messages highlighting the product features most relevant to them.
+Or, imagine you're a recruiter sending personalized follow-up emails to candidates after an interview, referencing specific points discussed.
+MCP enables these kinds of automated, personalized communications, saving you time and improving engagement.

 ## Origin of MCP
-In November of last year, Anthropic [introduced](https://www.anthropic.com/news/model-context-protocol) (more accurately - open sourced it) the Model Context Protocol (MCP), and it quickly gained significant traction in the AI community.
+In November of last year, Anthropic [introduced](https://www.anthropic.com/news/model-context-protocol) (more accurately - open sourced it) the **Model Context Protocol (MCP)**, and it quickly gained significant traction in the AI community.
 Its popularity has surged to the point where major players like Google, OpenAI, and Microsoft have begun to adopt it.

 MCP is designed to enhance the capabilities of Large Language Models (LLMs) by enabling them to seamlessly interact with external tools and APIs.
-This empowers LLMs to execute tasks that necessitate real-time data access, such as retrieving information from databases, initiating API calls, or running code.
+This empowers LLMs to execute tasks that require real-time data access, such as retrieving information from databases, initiating API calls, or running code.
 Essentially, MCP streamlines the integration of LLMs into diverse applications and workflows by providing a unified protocol for all interactions.
 The open-source nature of MCP has also contributed to its rapid adoption, as developers can easily implement and customize it for their specific use cases.

 MCP is supposed to be a standard protocol for interacting with the LLM and creating new agents.
 Let's hope it doesn't get like [XKCD 927](https://xkcd.com/927/) where we have a million different protocols for the same thing.
 ![XKCD on Standards](https://imgs.xkcd.com/comics/standards.png)

 ## But didn't we already had function calling?
-Yes, we still have and it is great for making your LLM's perform an action on your behalf, but given the number of LLMs and the number of APIs that is growing exponentially, it is becoming increasingly difficult to keep track of all the different APIs and their respective function calling formats.
+Yes, we still have it, and it is great for making your LLMs perform an action on your behalf, but given the number of LLMs and the number of APIs that are growing exponentially, it is becoming increasingly difficult to keep track of all the different APIs and their respective function calling formats.
 MCP aims to solve this problem by providing a unified interface for all LLMs and APIs, making it easier for developers to integrate them into their applications.

 To give you an idea of how many formats for function calling we have, here are some of the most popular ones:
 - ### OpenAI's function calling